mghendi/ABW-Academy/Practitioners Course/Cohort1_2022/Projects/Alicia Flores/readme.md

 Specific Objectives
 1. Merge all the data that has been collected the last years.
-2. Create a ODK form to collect all services the branches provide.
+2. Create an ODK form to collect all services the branches provide.
 3. Create a dashboard to track all the services nationwide at different levels in order to make proper decisions on time.

 #### Who will be using the results of this project and for making what decisions?